Civil Procedure Code – Procedural Law of the Civil Code

-Key principles underpinning the CPR include the principle of equality of arms, the right to a fair trial and the principle of concentration of proceedings.
+Key principles underlying the CPR include the principle of equality of arms, the right to a fair trial and the principle of concentration of proceedings.
 Each party also has the possibility to be heard, to consult the file, to propose evidence and to comment on the evidence taken.
 The right to legal representation is also an important element.
-The procedural law and rules contained in this law help to ensure that the courts decide on the basis of full and true facts.
+The procedural law and the rules contained in this law help to ensure that the courts decide on the basis of full and true facts.
 The principle of concentration of proceedings is aimed at ensuring that parties make and present their factual allegations and submissions in a timely manner and do not prolong the proceedings.

 Are you solving a similar problem?